 Prerequisites: Office Technology 173 or concurrent enrollment.
 This course introduces word processing and describes its effect on traditional office operations.
 An understanding of basic word processing principles and fundamental techniques required in the operation of word processing and transcription equipment are introduced.
 Emphasis is placed on grammar, punctuation, and spelling skills required in word processing operations.
-Office Technology 190 is equivalent to Office Technology 190 is equivalent to Office Technology 179; 182, and 185.
+Office Technology 190 is equivalent to Office Technology 179, 182, and 185.
 Laboratory fee.
 (3 Lec., 3 Lab.)